Born Seoul, South Korea, 1968

 J.D.
 Harvard, magna cum laude 1993

-Jerry Kang is Professor of Law, Professor of Asian American Studies (by courtesy), and Associate Provost at UCLA.
-He is also inaugural Korea Times — Hankook Ilbo Endowed Chair in Korean American Studies and Law.
-He is also the inaugural Vice Chancellor (designate) for Equity, Diversity and Inclusion (2015-20) after completing a five-year mission to “build equity for all.”
+Jerry Kang is Distinguished Professor of Law, Distinguished Professor of Asian American Studies, and was the inaugural Korea Times – Hankook Ilbo Endowed Chair in Korean American Studies and Law (2010-20).
+He stepped down as UCLA’s Founding Vice Chancellor for Equity, Diversity and Inclusion (2015-20) after completing a five-year mission to “build equity for all.”

 On communications, Professor Kang has published on the topics of privacy, net neutrality, pervasive computing, mass media policy, and cyber-race (the construction of race in cyberspace).
-He is also the author of Communications Law & Policy: Cases and Materials (4th edition Foundation 2012), a leading casebook in the field.
+He is also the author of Communications Law & Policy: Cases and Materials (7.5th edition 2023), a leading casebook in the field.

 During law school, Professor Kang was a Supervising Editor of the Harvard Law Review and Special Assistant to Harvard University’s Advisory Committee on Free Speech.
 After graduation, he clerked for Judge William A. Norris of the Ninth Circuit Court of Appeals, then worked at the National Telecommunications and Information Administration on cyberspace policy.